IncentroBA/ScanditScannerJSX/README.md

 # Not tested on iOS!
 Android only!

 ## ScannerScanditJSX
 This is the widget for the Scandit Scanner.
-To use you have to install the devdependencies in your native app also!
+To use this you'll have to install the dev dependencies in your native app too!

 Add to your MainApplication.java:
 ```